Knowledge Hub

 Mechanisms for increasing prices

-Whilst everyone should try to keep their commercial contracts short and to the point, including mechanisms for price increases in your commercial and consumer contracts is good business planning.
-Price escalation clauses can
+Whilst you should try to keep your commercial contracts short and to the point, including mechanisms for price increases in your commercial and consumer contracts is sound business planning.
+Price escalation clauses can:

-• Reduce the risk of contract disputes and litigation as you have a future proofed agreement
+• Reduce the risk of contract disputes and litigation by having a future-proofed agreement.

-Pricing is like a jigsaw puzzle; the pieces need to fit together in the contract and as supply chain and other contracts are entered into at different times it’s equally important that there is a planned and coordinated approach to contracting, business terms and pricing.
-For information on contract reviews and the contract life cycle take a look at: Contract lifecycle management: what you should be doing.
+Pricing is like a jigsaw puzzle; the pieces need to fit together in the contract, and as supply chain and other contracts are entered into at different times, it’s equally important that there is a planned and coordinated approach to contracting, business terms and pricing.
+Contract lifecycle management plays a key role in ensuring consistency and efficiency throughout this process.

-There are a number of different price mechanism increase considerations and options:
+There are a number of different price mechanisms, increased considerations, and options:

 Limits and thresholds

-The first consideration for contracting parties is whether price structure should be based on limits and thresholds.
-For example, the price of a gadget is £x for orders of 1,000 units or less but the unit price reduces to £y if the order is for over 1,000 units and so on.
-Limits and threshold pricing only works for a business if you gain from economies of scale, such as reduced manufacturing or transport costs or improved pricing from your supplier.
-If you don’t gain from pricing based on limits and thresholds there may be a wider picture to consider, such as the importance to your business of gaining market share through volume orders.
+The first consideration for contracting parties is whether the price structure should be based on limits and thresholds.
+For example, the price of a gadget is £x for orders of 1,000 units or less, but the unit price reduces to £y for orders of over 1,000 units, and so on.
+Limits and threshold pricing only work for a business if it gains from economies of scale, such as reduced manufacturing or transportation costs, or improved pricing from its suppliers.
+If you don’t gain from pricing based on limits and thresholds, there may be a broader picture to consider, such as the importance to your business of gaining market share through volume orders.

 Changes subject to indexation (CPI, RPI)